-At Essex, your modules explore a wide variety of media, including architecture, urbanism, photography and video, as well as painting, drawing, printmaking, performance art and sculpture.
-This understanding of visual history allows you to complement and enhance your exploration of different textual sources, from the earliest modern works to the literature and theory of the present day, in a variety of contexts.
+You develop your understanding of visual history, which allows you to complement and enhance your exploration of different textual sources, from the earliest modern works to the literature and theory of the present day, in a variety of contexts.

-We are ranked Top 20 in the UK for literature (Guardian University Guide 2015).
+We are also ranked top 20 in the UK for literature (Guardian University Guide 2015).

 Our expert staff